shreyaagargg/AI-Ml2023/README.md

 ## How to Participate

-- For **complete beginners**, we invite participants to try their hands at image caption generation in general, while experienced participants can experiment more with retrofuturistic image caption generation. **Beginners are advised to attempt all questions with a general approach, and if comfortable, start with the retrofuturitic captioning.**
+- For **complete beginners**, we invite participants to try their hands at image caption generation in general, while experienced participants can experiment more with retrofuturistic image caption generation. **Beginners are advised to attempt all questions with a general approach, and if comfortable, start with the retrofuturistic captioning.**
 - Participants are advised to attempt as many challenges as possible in the given time period.
 - If participants attempt retrofuturistic captioning, they become eligible for bonus points ;)
 - Optional challenges also count for bonus points!